 In November 2006, my dear friend Tony Tickle invited me to come to England to do the (now famous) all weekend “BURRS” workshop.
-I arrived a few days before all that fun would started, because Tony would take me and Morten in to the beautiful “Wells” mountains for a walk and to try to find some collectable “Crataegus” yamadori.
-Well I got very lucky when I discovered a small one with a lot of potential!
-I have no pictures of the actual collecting of the tree, but this is the view from that same place were the “Hawthorn” of this story was found and with out much trouble collected by me.
+I arrived a few days before all that fun would start because Tony would take me and Morten into the beautiful “Wells” mountains for a walk and to try to find some collectable “Crataegus” yamadori.
+Well, I got very lucky when I discovered a small one with a lot of potential!
+I have no pictures of the actual collecting of the tree, but this is the view from that same place where the “Hawthorn” of this story was found and without much trouble collected by me.

-She grew on a steep mountain side in ground, consisting of almost nothing else than small rocks and gravel, from which I could almost entirely collect her with nothing more than my bare hands (that looked and felt like they had been looking for a pin in a pin stack)!
-Never the less, she had manage to grow surprisingly good roots, with a lot of small feeder roots growing close the the base off the trunk.
-So I could cut the to larch roots back without causing to much harm to the trees health.
-From experience I know that next Spring the tree will react to this hard root and branch cut back, with much growth of small feeder roots, that will secure the trees health during this time it is recovering from the stress caused by collecting it and potting it.
+She grew on a steep mountainside in soil, consisting of almost nothing else than small rocks and gravel, from which I could almost entirely collect her with nothing more than my bare hands (that looked and felt like they had been looking for a pin in a pin stack)!
+Never the less, she had managed to grow surprisingly good roots, with a lot of small feeder roots growing close the base of the trunk.
+So I could cut the to larch roots back without causing to much harm to the health of the tree.
+From experience, I know that next Spring the tree will react to this hard root and branch cut back, with much growth of small feeder roots, that will secure the health of the tree, during this time it is recovering from the stress caused by collecting it and potting it.
 As soon as the tree was lifted from the ground the bare roots were wrapped in wet sphagnum moss and then put into a plastic bin bag that was tightly wrapped with plastic tape.
-Early next day at the venue in “BURRS” my good friend Terry Foster helped me to plant the tree in a plastic trainings pot, making sure that the tree was firmly secured to the bottom with aluminium wires.
+Early next day at the venue in “BURRS” my good friend Terry Foster helped me to plant the tree in a plastic training pot, making sure that the tree was firmly secured to the bottom with aluminium wires.
 The Hawthorn stayed in Tony’s care during that winter.
 He placed the tree in his greenhouse on a heating bed.
-In February the following year Tony came, just like me and many others, to the “Noelanders trophy” in Belgium to show his Bonsai and to meet up with all our bonsai friends from all over Europe that come there every year as well.
-He kindly brought along my Hawthorns I collected and so after the show they finally came home with me to my garden in Holland.
-The Hawthorns ( I collected two) were placed in my green house for protection during the rest of that Winter.
-In Spring I was delighted to see the tree literally bursted out with new buds all over.
+In February the following year, Tony came, just like me and many others, to the “Noelanders trophy” in Belgium to show his Bonsai and to meet up with all our bonsai friends from all over Europe that come there every year as well.
+He kindly brought along my Hawthorns I collected and so after the show they finally came home with me to my little garden in Holland.
+The Hawthorns ( I collected two) were placed in my greenhouse for protection during the rest of that Winter.
+In Spring I was delighted to see that the trees literally burst out with new buds all over.
 I removed all the buds that were unnecessary for my design from the trunk, simply by rubbing them off with my fingers.
-Leaving unwanted buds to grow will take the strength away from other more important buds and will leave unwanted scares on your trunk.
-The tree was allowed to grow freely the next growing season, in a semi shaded place in my garden.
-In the next picture from August that year you can see that she was doing really well and I knew than that I could safely give it here first styling at the end of the winter, before the buds start swelling.
+Leaving unwanted buds to grow will take the strength away from other more important buds and will leave unwanted scares in your trunk.
+The tree was allowed to grow freely the next growing season, in a semi-shaded place in my garden.
+In the next picture from August that year, you can see that she was doing really well and I knew then that I could safely give it here first styling at the end of the winter before the buds start swelling.

 And this is how the tree looked in February 2008 before the work started.